Run-to-Failure vs. Breakdown Maintenance

 Run-to-failure maintenance is commonly used in the space industry.
 Because satellites in the night sky are beyond human reach, performing preventive maintenance isn’t cost effective.
 Consequently, satellites are built to “run to failure.”

-However, companies sometimes allow run to failure on pieces of equipment critical to continuous production rather than disrupting production every now and then.
+However, companies sometimes allow run-to-failure maintenance on pieces of equipment critical to continuous production rather than disrupting production now and then.
 In such cases, the company realizes that letting the machine break down—which might happen once in its lifetime—makes more financial sense than bringing the machine down for routine maintenance.

 What Is Breakdown Maintenance?